dipAch/dipach.github.io/_posts/2025-04-03-find-number-of-islands.md

 tags: [graph, dfs, algorithms]
 ---

+“Thus fear of danger is ten thousand times more terrifying than danger itself.”

 Can you bring out the `Robinson Crusoe` in you and help explore the number of islands?

 ## Problem Statement